lostoneway/netdesigner-woes/README.md

 - While you can use the `required` method in mongoose, the error doesn't look as "nice" on the screen as the built-in browser errors on fields you want populated.

-## Steps to set up a project:
-To be continued.